-Medical Physicists Permanent, Full Time Auckland, New Zealand
+Senior Medical Physicist, Radiation Oncology, Permanent, Full Time

-We use some of the latest equipment in radiation therapy that includes three Elekta linear accelerators (Agility BLD, HexaPOD 6DOF couch, 4DCBCT and intra fractional imaging), Philips Brilliance big bore CT scanner, RayStation TPS, Mosaiq R&V and access to various imaging techniques including PET and MRI.
+We use some of the latest equipment in radiation therapy that includes three Elekta linear accelerators (Agility BLD, HexaPOD 6DOF couch, 4DCBCT and intra-fractional imaging, FFF), Philips Brilliance big bore CT scanner, RayStation TPS, Mosaiq R&V and access to various imaging techniques including PET and MRI.

-We are the first users of the ExacTRAC imaging system in New Zealand and will be upgrading to the ExacTRAC Dynamic system when clinically released in 2019/2020.
+We are the first users of the ExacTRAC imaging system in New Zealand and will be upgrading to the ExacTRAC Dynamic system when clinically released in 2020.
 This investment in technology allows us to deliver a variety of contemporary treatment techniques including IMRT, VMAT and SRT and use a number of novel tools (e.g. deformable image registration and adaptive techniques).
-We are currently in the process of commissioning the latest version of the RayStation TPS (8B) and continuing our roll-out of EPID dosimetry (SunCHECK).
+We are currently in the process of commissioning a new version of the RayStation TPS and continuing our roll-out of EPID dosimetry (SunCHECK).

 For further information, or to apply by sending a cover letter and CV, please contact Dr Rick Sims, Chief Physicist, email: email@example.com

 Closing Date: 2nd August 2019